mcnugets/remote-hotseat/README.md

 ## how to start
-just run the script like this: `python3 script.py` or `python script.py` you can use `--help` to get to know the cli commands program gives you and act accordingly
+just run the script like this: `python3 script.py` or `python script.py` you can use `help` to get to know the cli commands program gives you and act accordingly

 ---